Working at Footprint Ecology

 We ensure that any fieldwork does not damage or disturb rare or sensitive wildlife.
 We practice good biosecurity to prevent the spread of non-native invasive species and damaging pathogens, e.g. Phytopthera.

-Footprint Ecology holds Public Liability, Employers Liability Insurance and Professional Indemnity Insurance, each to the value of £5 million.
+Footprint Ecology holds Public Liability and Employers Liability Insurance and Professional Indemnity Insurance.

 Contact us to discuss your project

 We’re always ready to talk about your requirements, so please do get in touch today